Daniel-Ze/mapro/README.md

 **pandoc:**

-`mapro` uses pandoc to convert your NOTES.md and README.md files to HTML or PDF files easier sharing of the files with less techsavvy folks out there.
+`mapro` uses pandoc to convert your NOTES.md and README.md files to HTML or PDF files easier sharing of the files with less tech savvy folks out there.
 I have installed pandoc using [brew](https://brew.sh):

 ```
 $ brew install pandoc